-9. Members of the Board shall register and declare all personal and business interests which may, Declaration of or may be perceived to, influence their judgement in connection with the affairs of the Board and, business business where appropriate, shall withdraw from related business and discussions.
-The Council may from time interests. to time determine procedures for the financial regulation and conduct of the affairs of the Board after consultation with the Chair of the Board.
+Declaration of personal and business

+where appropriate, shall withdraw from related business and discussions.
+The Council may from time to time determine procedures for the financial regulation and conduct of the affairs of the Board after consultation with the Chair of the Board.